 Visiting Oxnard?
 Here's what you need to know to get around.

-Oxnard is located about 75 minutes northwest of Los Angeles Airport (LAX), 50 minutes west of Burbank Airport (BUR), and 60 minutes south of Santa Barbara Airport (SBA).
+Oxnard is located about 65 miles northwest of Los Angeles Airport (LAX), 55 miles west of Burbank Airport (BUR), and 45 minutes southeast of Santa Barbara Airport (SBA).

 The following shuttles provide land transportation to and from LAX:

 Driving from L.A. to Oxnard, you can travel north along Highway 1 (along the coast) or take Highway 101.
 To drive north along the coast, take the Santa Monica Freeway (I10) west to Highway 1 (Pacific Coast Highway) then take PCH north.
 The drive takes about an hour (depending on traffic).

 To take freeways all the way from LAX, take the 405 north; exit the 405 onto the 101 north and continue to Oxnard.
 Travel time is approximately 90 minutes, depending on traffic.

 You will find schedules and route maps on the website, or you can pick up a schedule at any Ventura County library and many area businesses.